- To Bee or not to Bee – The Nature of Things, CBC TV

 Nico’s wild bees & wasps – an extraordinary Flickr photostream by Dr. Nicolas J. Vereecken (Free University of Brussels, Belgium).

 pollinator.org Pollinator Partnership provides information on pollinator-habitat conservation, pollinator gardens, co- evolution and more.
-Pollinator Partnership is a tri-national organization; this site brings together information regarding Mexico, the United States and Canada.
+Pollinator Partnership is a tri-national organization; this site brings together information regarding Mexico, the United States and Canada (via pollinationcanada.ca).

-www.uoguelph.ca/canpolin NSERC-CANPOLIN is a new, five-year NSERC Strategic Network that will address the growing problem of pollinator decline and crop pollination in agricultural and other ecosystems in Canada.
-With 26 member institutions and research sites across the country, CANPOLIN is truly national and interdisciplinary in scope, bringing together leading experts in entomology, pollination ecology, plant physiology, prediction and economics to deliver critical insights into the pollination crisis.
+www.uoguelph.ca/canpolin NSERC-CANPOLIN was a five-year NSERC Strategic Network that addressed the growing problem of pollinator decline and crop pollination in agricultural and other ecosystems in Canada.
+With 26 member institutions and research sites across the country, CANPOLIN was truly national and interdisciplinary in scope, bringing together leading experts in entomology, pollination ecology, plant physiology, prediction and economics to deliver critical insights into the pollination crisis.

 “A tough new row to hoe” by Alex Roslin (Globe and Mail July 19, 2008; Agriculture: world food crisis) “The Green Revolution that began in 1945 transformed farming and fed millions in developing countries.
 But its methods over the long run are proving to be stunningly destructive…”

 buzzybeegirl.wordpress.com Awesome bee blog!

 Bee-BOL, the campaign that aims to obtain DNA barcodes for the bees of the world.
 This information should be of interest to: bee biologists, pollination biologists, agricultural researchers, conservation biologists and anyone who enjoys their food. http://www.bee-bol.org/